Mikhail22/drag-scroll--autohotkey/README.md

 > swap := true

-To use horizontal movement as inputs, set the `horiz` variable to “true” or “false”:
+To use horizontal movement as input, set the `horiz` variable to “true” or “false”:
 > horiz := true